 Hotel type Definition Student accommodation A building that provides residential accommodation to students during academic term periods.
 Provides communal lounge/dining areas, kitchens and bathrooms.
 Serviced and maintained daily or weekly.
 Resort A self-contained development that can be a destination in its own right, as well as providing accommodation for nearby special attractions, such as beaches and seashores, scenic or historic areas, ski parks, or spas.
 Usually all traveller needs, such as dining, entertainment, shopping and local transportation, are provided by the resort establishment.
-Serviced apartment An establishment meeting the criteria of a hotel but also providing a fridge and kitchen sink, dining table and chairs with crockery and cutlery for each guest.
-The kitchen must include a microwave, hot plate of electric frypan with utensils.
-Dustpan/brush and broom or vacuum are also provided.

-Backpackers hostel Low-cost accommodation with dormitory style rooms where individual bunks can be booked.
+Hostel or dormitory accommodation Low-cost accommodation with dormitory style rooms where individual bunks can be booked.
 Motel A property offering significant levels of on-site car parking for guests.
 A minimum of one space for 75 % of total rooms, or 25 % of rooms if within 5 km of a capital city CBD.
-Pub An establishment whose main function is to serve alcohol, mostly beer.
+Pub and B&B An establishment whose main function is to serve alcohol, mostly beer.